LeaHohmann/NAPVMI_software/README.md

 **Current functionalities:**

 - Scanning for a connected cameras, if "our" camera is among it, connecting to it
 - Display the live footage
+- For low signal: Display rolling average of last x shots?
 - Check if we saturate the camera at high signal by displaying the histogram/pixel value distribution
 - Read and set gain, exposure time
 - Take a single image/frame